Sarajevo Synagogue: History

 The Sephardic community constructed their own Il Kal Grande synagogue of 1932, acknowledged as the largest and most ornate synagogues in the Balkans.
-It was devastated by the Nazis in 1941 during World War II, but the Ashkenazi synagogue was able to escape destruction.
+It was devastated by the Nazis in 1941 during World War II, but the Ashkenazi synagogue was able to escape total destruction.
+The Germans used the synagogue as a stable.
+The Torah ark and the decoration in the lower part of the synagogue was destroyed.

 The Holocaust in the 1940s and the civil war during the 1990s left fewer than 5,700 Jews in former Yugoslavia.
 The Jewish community, like the entire country, was once defined by its unique combination of eastern and western traditions.
 Populations of Sephardi and Ashkenazi Jews peacefully co-existed with their Christian and Muslim neighbors in Sarajevo and elsewhere in Bosnia and Herzegovina.

+In 1964, for the celebration of the 400th anniversary of the arrival of the Jews in Bosnia and Herzegovina, the main prayer room was moved to the upper level, previously the women's galleries.
+A floor was installed to cover the surface of the room, and the ground floor is now used for celebratory and social events such as weddings and bar and bat mitzvahs.

 Architecture

-It was designed in the Moorish Revival, which was a popular choice for synagogues in the empire.
+The synagogue was designed in the Moorish Revival style.

 The synagogue has enormous arches with richly painted decorations.
 The high, ornate ceiling was highlighted by a ten-pointed star.
-Today the synagogue is confined to the women's galleries on the upper floor.
 At the entrance, a stone menorah commemorates the 400-year anniversary of the Jews in Bosnia and Herzegovina.

 The building was renovated in the 2000s.